-Name Default value Description DATABASE_URL mongodb:// root:root@database:2701 Mongo database connection URL.
-HEALTH_CHECK_FII /home/notifier/ health_check.txt Path to the file used for health check.
+Name Default value Description HEALTH_CHECK_FIL /home/notifier/ health_check.txt Path to the file used for health check.
+INTER- NAL_SERVER_HOST internal_server Hostname of the internal server.
+The notifier uses this to get the metrics.
+INTER- NAL_SERVER_PORT 5002 Port of the internal server.
+The notifier uses this to get the metrics.
 NOTI- FIER_LOG_LEVEL WARNING Log level.
 Allowed values are DEBUG, INFO, WARN-ING, ERROR, and CRITICAL.
-NOTI- FIER_SLEEP_DURAI 60 The amount of time (in seconds) that the notifier sleeps between sending notifications.
+NOTI- FIER_SLEEP_DURAT 60 The amount of time (in seconds) that the notifier sleeps between sending notifications.

-11.6 Shared code
+10.7 Shared server code

-The shared code component contains code and resources shared between the servers and the collector and notifier components.
-This includes the example reports, a shared data model, and code to initialize the servers, access the database, and provide endpoints.
+The shared server code component contains code and resources shared between the servers and the collector and notifier components.
+This includes the example reports, and code to initialize the servers, access the database, and provide endpoints.

-11.6.1 Example reports
+10.7.1 Example reports

-The example reports are imported when a server is started and the database doesn't contain any sample reports yet.
-Turn off the loading of example report by setting LOAD\EXAMPLE\REPORTS to False.
+The example-reports are imported when a server is started and the database doesn't contain any sample reports yet.
+Turn off the loading of example report by setting LOAD_EXAMPLE_REPORTS to False.
 See the sections on configuration of the servers below.

-11.7 Shared data model
+10.8 Shared data model

-The shared data model contains the data model that is shared between all Python components.
+The shared data model component contains the data model that is shared between all Python components.

-11.7.1 Data model
+10.8.1 Data model